andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 life.

 While soaking in the surroundings I feel the ominous presence of a dark slab of metamorphic rock looming over my right shoulder.
-I turn round and crane my neck, we couldn't possibly be going *all the way up there*???
+I turn 'round, crane my neck, and ponder, we couldn't possibly be going *all the way up there*???

 <figure class="figure container">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2024-06_norway/01b-hike_mountain_face.JPEG" alt="Big mountain">
   <figcaption class="figure-caption">Let me know when they put in a chairlift</figcaption>
 </figure>

 1,500 feet into the cerulean Norwegian sky.
-If we were standing on the pavement on 5th Avenue the top of this mountain would look down of the tip of the Empire State Building.
-It looks an insurmountable task; a hopeless fight against the relentless tug of gravity.

 <p class="block-quote">
 Colossal palisades<br>